 Ordination of Married Catholics—Why won’t the Church ordain married Catholic men?
 Pastoral provisions allow ordination of married ministers who convert from other faith traditions.
 Why shouldn’t we offer the same option to Catholic men?
 Returning to the ordination of married men is especially critical when vocations to the celibate priesthood are declining and our parishes are closing.
-VOTF recently developed a petition requesting the U.S. Conference of Bishops to allow a "Pastoral Provision" allowing married Catholic men to be ordained in similar fashion to ordination of converted married Protestant ministers.
+VOTF has developed a petition requesting the U.S. Conference of Bishops to allow a "Pastoral Provision" allowing married Catholic men to be ordained in similar fashion to ordination of converted married Protestant ministers.
 Get all the ingredients you need to take action by clicking here.

 Clericalism & Celibacy—VOTF has identified clericalism as a major contributor to many of the Church's problems.
 We are not alone in that assessment.
 Pope Francis also has called for reforms that address the ills of clericalism.
 On our clericalism web page you will find links to important VOTF papers on Clerical Culture Among Roman Catholic Diocesan Clergy, A Brief History of Celibacy and Mandatory Celibacy: Time to Discuss Its Flaws.

 Bishop Selection—Why can’t we have a greater say in the appointment of our local bishop?
 Greater lay input is essential to address the "roving bishop promotions" that disrupt diocesan communities.
-VOTF members have already wrapped up two projects—in Manchester (NH) and in Chicago, where more than 600 Catholics offered their ideas through our web-site portal and on a diocese-wide survey.
-We will continue to spread the model to other dioceses where bishops are nearing retirement age.
+More than 600 Catholics have already offered their ideas through our web-site portal and on diocese-wide surveys.
+We will continue to alert the faithful in dioceses where bishops are nearing retirement age.

 Survivor Support & Child Protection—We support survivors who wish to tell their stories, and those whose calls for truth and justice are even today under assault by some bishops who are determined not to answer.
 We look for ways to strengthen U.S. child protection guidelines which too many bishops and pastors—and sadly, too many lay people—no longer apply with vigilance.
 Fr.
 Tom Doyle, long-time advocate of clergy sexual abuse victims recently completed an extensive bibliography on clergy sexual abuse available by clicking here.